robomuffindev/Website-Screenshots-From-List/README.md

 ### Setup

-1. Clone or download this repository
+1. Download or clone this repository
-2. Run the launcher:
+2. Run the setup script:
    ```
-   launch-gui.bat
+   setup.bat
    ```

-   The launcher will automatically:
+   The setup will automatically:
    - Create a virtual environment
-   - Install required dependencies
+   - Install required dependencies (Selenium and Pillow)
    - Create necessary directories
-   - Launch the GUI
+   - Create a default URLs file if none exists

 ## Usage